 The edges of the glass panes in double- or triple-pane IGU window are embedded in a sealing material.
 While it appears to be one seal, it is actually two seals working together.
 The inner sealant is typically made of polyisobutylene (PIB).
-The outer sealant is an elastic rubber-like seal that, according to AkzoNobel (a maker gasses used to fill high-efficiency windows), "functions as an adhesive, holding the glass unit together and keeping it tight during the service life."
+The outer sealant is an elastic rubber-like seal that, according to AkzoNobel (a maker gasses used to fill thermal windows), "functions as an adhesive, holding the glass unit together and keeping it tight during the service life."

 Remedies for Failed Window Seals

 Can window seals be repaired if they fail?
 There are four possible actions to take when you notice the fogginess, condensation, or wavy appearance that signifies the seals have failed on an IGU window.

 Premature window seal failure indicates a defective product, and window manufacturers may offer partial or complete replacement of the IGU if the failure occurs within a stated time frame.
 Other manufacturers may offer prorated compensation in the case of failure, scaled according to the age of the window.

 2. Fix the Fog and Condensation Problem (But Not the Seal)